lonnekeheijnen/lonnekeheijnen/README.md

 - 👋 Hi, I am @lonnekeheijnen
-- 🌱 I'm currently an econometrics master's student in the Netherlands, studying Business Analytics and Operations Research
+- 🌱 I'm currently an econometrics master's student in the Netherlands, studying Business Analytics
 - 🔭 I'm interested in data and business analytics
-- 🌱 I'm learning Python, R and Matlab
+- 🌱 I'm learning Python, R, SQL and Matlab